ZOMIN28/LoRA-Patching/README.md

 ### 1. Preparing
-Install the required dependency packages given in requirements.txt.
+Install the required dependency packages given in `requirements.txt`.

 Follow Section 2 and 3 to download and configure the pre-trained model and dataset.